Testosterone levels in men have been falling over the last 20 or so years.

-Vitamin D is one of the most popular vitamins taken in supplement form today, but despite this, more than half the US population has been found to be completely deficient in it, amidst an even larger segment that was found to consume it sub-optimally.
+Vitamin D is one of the most popular vitamins taken in supplement form today, but despite this, more than half the US population has been found to be legitimately deficient in it and an even larger segment was found to consume it sub-optimally.

 The vitamin itself has a host of benefits relating to general health and well-being, but more specifically, one clinical trial revealed that supplementing approximately 3000 IU of vitamin D daily increased testosterone levels by as much as 25 percent.

 Key Takeaways: Getting outdoors frequently (or taking regular vitamin D supplements) can lead to a tangible increase in testosterone production within the body, amongst other health benefits.